 San Antonio de Areco, Pampas.
 Journey outside the city to the Pampas grasslands to discover gaucho history and culture in the delightful town of San Antonio de Areco, home to renowned silversmiths.
 Enjoy an Argentine beef lunch, grilled in front of you at a majestic estancia in the countryside, surrounded by horses and cattle.

 Salta.
 A day to explore the charming town of Salta with its fine colonial and neoclassical architecture.
 The rose-coloured cathedral houses the tomb of another Argentine liberator, General Güemes, while the italianate church of San Francisco was designed by Luigi Giorgi.
 Salta’s excellent archaeological museum presents the incredible Inca ritual of child sacrifice.
-Free afternoon and evening lecture by a local expert on the geology of the Calchaquí Valleys, in preparation for the onward journey.
+Free afternoon.

 Calchaquí Valleys, Cachi, Molinos.
 In two minibuses drive through the dramatic and constantly changing scenery of the Calchaquí Valleys (c.
 4 hours 30 minutes).
 From lush green countryside and deep red mountains, through fields covered in thousands of giant cacti we reach the tiny and pretty town of Cachi with a small archaeological museum.
 Continue to our hotel in Molinos, opposite the 18th-century church.
 Overnight in Molinos.

 Quilmes, Cafayate.
 Morning excursion to the pre-Inca remains at Quilmes.
 Inhabited from the 9th century ad, its 3000 inhabitants resisted evangelisation and enslavement resulting in bitter punishment.
-Taste some of Cafayate’s best wines with lunch in the vineyards of El Porvenir and dinner at Finca las Nubes, the vineyards of José Luís Mounier.
+Taste some of Cafayate’s best wines, including lunch in the vineyards of El Porvenir and dinner at José Louis Mounier’s Finca las Nubes.